Changelog

 note

 - No health or metrics HTTP endpoints yet.
-Operational monitoring is limited to log scraping and database introspection in this release; dedicated
+Operational monitoring is limited to log scraping and database introspection for now; dedicated

-/healthand metrics endpoints are planned. - No automatic data retention or cleanup.
+/healthand metrics endpoints are planned for v1.0. - No automatic data retention or cleanup.
 ACME tables (orders, authorizations, challenges, …) grow without bound.
-Operators running long-lived deployments should plan for manual maintenance until automated retention ships.
+Operators running long-lived deployments should plan for manual maintenance until automated retention ships in v1.0.

 - RFC 9773

 replacesfield is accepted but not yet honored.
 Clients can supplyreplaceson new orders without error, but the linkage to the previous certificate is not applied.
-TherenewalInfoendpoint itself is fully functional. - External Account Binding (EAB) is not supported and is not planned for v1.0.
+TherenewalInfoendpoint itself is fully functional; fullreplacessemantics are planned for v1.1. - External Account Binding (EAB) is not supported and is not planned for v1.0.
 Single-tenant enterprise deployments do not need it; see the roadmap for v2.0 timing.

 - Caddy interoperability has not been formally validated in this release.